Compare workers’ comp rates by state

 Workers’ compensation insurance provides important protections for your employees and your business.
 However, the cost of workers’ compensation will vary depending on several factors – including the state where you do business.

-Continue reading to learn more about states with high and low rates for workers’ comp, how those rates are calculated, and steps employers can take to keep costs down.
+Continue reading to learn more about states with high and low rates for workers’ comp, how those rates are calculated, and steps employers can take to keep their experience modification rating (EMR)—and costs—down.

-You can also start a free online application to compare specific quotes for your business and location with Insureon.
+You can also start a free online application to get specific quotes for your business and location with Insureon.

 How are workers’ comp rates determined?

-Every state has its own requirements for workers’ compensation, and each state has a rating bureau that sets the baseline cost (or rate) used in calculating how much you’ll pay in insurance premiums.
+Every state has its own requirements for workers’ compensation, and each state has a rating bureau that sets the baseline cost (or rate) used in calculating how much you’ll pay in insurance premiums during underwriting.

-In general, a state’s rates are based on a combination of the following:
+In general, a state’s insurance costs are based on a combination of the following:

 While some states have established their own rating bureaus, most rely on the National Council on Compensation Insurance (NCCI).
 NCCI is a private company that gathers workers’ comp data, analyzes trends, and makes rate recommendations to states.